CraftCamp/abac-bundle/README.md

 A rule can check user and resource attributes or just the user's.

-This is an exmaple of configured rule:
+This is an example of configured rule:

 ```yaml
 # policy_rules.yml